 Lighting up the master bedroom

-The owners’ brief was for the master bedroom to feel cozier.
+The owners’ brief was for the master bedroom to feel cosier.
 Putting into place cove lighting instead of direct lighting contributes to that vein of thought, providing the room with soft lighting throughout.
 Navigating the elegant luxe style set out, the Elements ID team’s decision to play with fabric has reaped its rewards: the upholstered headboard, accent throw pillows, floral-patterned linen curtains and fabric lampshade all add to an impressively warm and expressive environment.
-Yet again, the elegant luxe theme is replicated in the select handle modeled after a Victorian-styled knocker.
+Yet again, the elegant luxe theme is replicated in the select handle modelled after a Victorian-styled knocker.
 In contrast with the common areas, the bedrooms are tiled with wooden floorboards.

 Retaining each homeowner’s unique style